Inspiration Along the Robert Frost Trail in Ripton

 Middlebury College now owns the Frost property — a historic site — and uses the farmhouse for faculty.
 The cabin is not open to the public.
 However, you can park at Homer Nobel Farm at the end of Frost Road and walk up a wide path past the farm to view Frost’s cabin, which has been left as it was since Frost’s death in 1963 (a sign in the driveway asks visitors to stay on the path and to not disturb the cabin).

 While the cabin gives you a glimpse into Frost’s Vermont life (and a few goosebumps), the Robert Frost Interpretive Trail is where you’ll see what inspired Frost.
-The trail, less than a mile in length, starts with a bridge across Beaver Pond and winds through the woods before crossing the South Branch of the Middlebury River into a more forested area, past seven Frost’s poems mounted along the way (Reluctance, The Road Not Taken, The Secret Sits, to name a few).
+The trail, about a mile in length, starts with a bridge across Beaver Pond and winds through the woods before crossing the South Branch of the Middlebury River into a more forested area, past seven Frost’s poems mounted along the way (Reluctance, The Road Not Taken, The Secret Sits, to name a few).

 A sign at the trailhead sums it up: “The poems you’ll see along the trail describe the feelings of the poet, indeed, feelings you might experience in walking through this natural environment.”
 Perfectly said.